rack-app/rack-app/README.md

 * [Escher Authorized Api](https://github.com/adamluzsi/rack-app.rb-examples/tree/master/escher_authorized)
   * complex authorization for corporal level api use

+## Benchmarking

+Dump duration with zero if or routing: 6.0e-06 s Rack::APP duration with routing lookup: 7.0e-05 s Grape::API duration with routing lookup: 0.180764 s

+i feared do this for Rails that is slower than Grape :S

 ## TODO

 * benchmark for rails, padrino, sinatra, grape etc to prove awesomeness in term of speed